chargebee/cb-provider-spi/README.md

 ## Steps to generate a spring boot project for given spec using gradle

+Prerequisites:
+Use Java11 or higher version with gradle version greater than or equal to 7.
+For gradle version less than 7 use Java8.

 1. Clone repository in local
 ```shell
   git clone git@github.com:chargebee/cb-provider-spi.git